LED – WHAT IS IT?

 - Chip-on-board.
 With this technology, the semiconductor is soldered directly onto the board in its own package.
 This can consist of different materials and also serves as a heat sink.
 Ceramic is a good material because its heat conducting properties are excellent.
 The voltage is generated by two bonding wires.
 This technique is becoming more and more popular.
 SEGULA light sources are now exclusively equipped with COB LEDs.

 The COB technology made the development of modern filaments possible.
 This is not only groundbreaking in terms of technology, but also in terms of design.
 The patented Soft Filament PLUS provides excellent characteristics and optics!
-In the SEGULA Design Line we only use this new filament!
+In the SEGULA Soft Line we only use this new filament!